Redoxm/Redoxm/README.md

 </p>

 ## 💻 About Me
-I am a skilled Full-Stack Developer with a focus on Flutter for mobile development and Node.js for backend systems.
+I am a skilled Full-Stack Developer with a focus on Flutter for mobile development and python for backend systems.
 I have over 2 years of experience delivering responsive, high-quality applications that solve real-world problems.
 Passionate about clean code, scalability, and creating seamless user experiences.

 ## 🔧 Skills
 ### Languages & Frameworks